nizami/barrelize/README.md

 - **Recursive**: Optionally generate barrels for nested directories.
 - **CLI & API**: Use via command line for quick setups or integrate programmatically in your build scripts.
 - **Smart Export Control**: Fine-grained control over what gets exported and how:
-  - Include/exclude specific members using string or regex patterns
+  - Export specific members, namespaces, or use regex patterns
-  - Map member names to custom export names
+  - Support for custom export names and transformations
-  - Automatic type-only exports detection
+  - Support for asterisk (\*) exports
-  - Support for asterisk (\*) exports when appropriate
+  - Flexible export path manipulation
 - **Flexible Path Handling**: Replace patterns in export paths using string or regular expressions
 - **Customizable Formatting**: Control bracket spacing, quotes, semicolons, and newlines